haripen/c3dBox/README.md

 4. In Anaconda Prompt Command Line with admin privileges, use ``cd My_Path`` or ``cd /d MyPathOnAnotherDrive`` to switch to the folder where you extraxted the ZIP content to.

-To run all steps of this repository in one Conda environment after downloading the repository, create the Conda `c3d_to_matCycles` using `Anaconda Prompt` with admin privileges.
+To run all steps of this repository in one Conda environment after downloading the repository, create the Conda `c3d_to_matCycles` environment using `Anaconda Prompt` with admin privileges.
 Having navigated to the root folder of the downloaded repository, run the following command:
 ```powershell
 conda env create -f environment.yml
 ```